Purple frog: Ecology

-The Indian Purple Frog is one of the many discovered frogs that have evolved overtime allowing it to easily adapt to its underground environment.
+Like many frogs, the Indian purple frog is well-adapted to its subterranean environment.
 The frog spends most of its life underground and surfaces only during the monsoon, for a period of two weeks, for mating.
 With few field scientists out in the field during the rainy season, the species was discovered and studied only in recent times.
 Males emerge to call beside temporary rainwater streams.
 They mount females and grip them (amplexus) along the vertebral column.
-Around 3000 eggs are laid in a rock pool and the tadpoles metamorphose after around 100 days.
+The females then carry the male frogs on their backs to the egg laying sites which are usually crevices along the fast-flowing streams.
+Around 3,000 eggs are laid and fertilized in a rock pool, and the tadpoles metamorphose after around 100 days.

 Unlike many other burrowing species of frogs that emerge and feed above the ground, this species has been found to forage underground, feeding mainly on termites using its tongue and a special buccal groove.

 In 2015, tadpoles of the species were discovered to be traditionally consumed by tribal communities.

-The major threat to these amphibians in the Western Ghats of India is caused by the alteration of natural habitats by an ever-increasing human population, resulting in large areas being converted for settlement and agricultural use.
-Recent studies have shown frog utilization to be one of the major threats, which include the utilization of frogs for food, traditional medicine, research purposes, and pet trade has also been considered a major contributor to their decline.
+The major threat to this amphibian in the Western Ghats of India is caused by the alteration of natural habitats by an ever-increasing human population, resulting in large areas being converted for settlement and agricultural use.
+Recent studies have shown frog utilization to be one of the major threats, which includes the utilization of frogs for food and traditional medicine such as a cure for burns, asthma, and other lung ailments.
+Research purposes and the pet trade have also been considered major contributors to their decline.
 Tadpole-harvesting was prevalent in the monsoon season during July–September every year.
 The Nadukani-Moolamattom-Kulamaav tribal people have developed an indigenous method for collecting these uniquely adapted suctorial tadpoles.
-Usually, about 2–5 individuals would participate in each harvesting event.
+Usually, about 2–5 people would participate in each harvesting event.

-The Purple Frog growth also depends on the velocity of the water.
-When the velocity of water increased, there was a greater number of tadpoles than the lower velocity of water areas in both streams.
+The purple frog's growth also depends on the velocity of the water.
+When the velocity of water increased, there was a greater number of tadpoles than at lower velocity.
 The tadpoles also had constant activity in the streams as well.
 They also have a huge influence on the number of tadpoles in the environments they are in.

-Due to increasing population in India where the purple frogs are native to, large open areas where purple frogs typically reside are being reconstructed for agricultural and settlement purposes.
-This has led to almost 40% of all amphibians in the Western Ghats of India going extinct, due to a lack of data the remaining amphibians are mostly unresearched with no knowledge of ecology, biology, defining characteristics, threats faced (Thomas & Biju, 2015).
+Due to increasing population in India where the purple frogs are native, large open areas where purple frogs typically reside are being reconstructed for agricultural and settlement purposes.
+This has led to almost 40% of all amphibians in the Western Ghats of India going extinct.
+Due to a lack of data, the remaining amphibians are mostly unresearched with no knowledge of ecology, biology, defining characteristics, and threats faced.

+The building of dams during monsoon season is affecting the loss of microhabitat that is needed for survival of the purple frog.
+The harvesting of tadpoles by indigenous communities also contributes to their endangerment.